Stephen Decatur: Burning of USS Philadelphia

 As Decatur approached the berthed Philadelphia he encountered a light wind that made his approach tedious.
 He had to casually position his ship close enough to Philadelphia to allow his men to board while not creating any suspicion.
 When the two vessels were finally close enough, Catalano obtained permission for Decatur to tie Intrepid to the captured Philadelphia.
 Decatur surprised the few Tripolitans on board when he shouted the order "board!", signaling to the hidden crew below to emerge and storm the captured ship.
 Without losing a single man, Decatur and 60 of his men, dressed as Maltese sailors or Arab seamen and armed with swords and boarding pikes, boarded and reclaimed Philadelphia in less than 10 minutes, killing at least 20 of the Tripolitan crew, capturing one wounded crewman, and forcing the rest to flee by jumping overboard.
 Only one of Decatur's men was slightly wounded by a sabre blade.
 There was hope that the small boarding crew could launch the captured ship, but the vessel was in no condition to set sail for the open sea.
 Decatur soon realized that the small Intrepid could not tow the larger and heavier warship out of the harbor.
-Commodore Preble's order to Decatur was to destroy the ship where she berthed as a last resort, if Philadelphia was unseaworthy.
+Commodore Preble's order to Decatur was to destroy Philadelphia where she berthed as a last resort, if she was unseaworthy.
 With the ship secure, Decatur's crew began placing combustibles about Philadelphia with orders to set her ablaze.
-After making sure the fire was large enough to sustain itself, Decatur ordered his men to abandon the ship and was the last man to leave Philadelphia.
+After making sure the fire was large enough to sustain itself, Decatur ordered his men to abandon the ship and was the last man to leave.
 As the flames intensified, the guns aboard Philadelphia, all loaded and ready for battle, became heated and began discharging, some firing into the town and shore batteries, while the ropes securing the ship burned off, allowing the vessel to drift into the rocks at the western entrance of the harbor.